Volscente/cheat_sheets/MLOps/MLflow/mlflow_docs.md

 and easily retrieve metadata artifacts for analysis using downstream tools.
 Experiments are maintained on an MLflow tracking server

+## MLRuns Folder Structure
+- **Trash** - It includes every experiment/runs/artifact that has been deleted
+- **0** - It is the default experiment folder, unless an experiment name has been specified
+- **Other Folders** - They are the experiment folders

 # MLflow Tracking
 ## Definition
 It allows to record machine learning model training sessions